 He grew up listening to a diverse range of music with influences ranging from Iranian folk, jazz, pop and classical music, all of which influence the music he performs and composes today.

-Since 2013, Omid has been the Musical Director of The Krysalis Project, a community run big-band of over twenty members of all ages that rehearses weekly and plays a wide range of music; from classic big-band to contemporary original compositions.
+From 2013-2019, He was composer and Musical Director of The Krysalis Project, a community run big-band of over twenty members of all ages played a music ranging from classic big-band to contemporary original compositions.

-Omid has been involved in music education for over fifteen years.
-He has taught individuals and groups of all ages and abilities.
-Omid currently teaches clarinet, saxophone, piano and flute at Merri Creek Primary School as well as teaching privately in his
+Omid has been involved in music education for over fifteen years and has taught individuals and groups of all ages and abilities.
+He currently teaches clarinet, saxophone, piano and flute at Merri Creek Primary School as well as teaching privately in his